This post was first published in 2014 and has since been updated with more tips to fully experience the Barossa Valley Wineries.

 Where is Barossa Valley Located?

 Barossa Valley is located in South Australia, about 70kms north of Adelaide.
-It only takes an hour to get to Barossa by car, and about 1.5hrs if you are hopping on public transport.
-Barossa spans the area of about 900 square km and connects the towns of Nuriootpa, Tanunda, and Angaston.
+The region spans the area of about 900 square km and connects the towns of Nuriootpa, Tanunda, and Angaston.

 How Much Should You Budget?

-If you’ve got a bit more room in your budget, Barossa Valley is a place worth the splurge.
+There are plenty of things to do in Barossa Valley and it is a place worth the splurge.
 Your relaxed budget might look like this:

-Hire a car.
-It will cost you just a bit more, but will allow you to easily get to Barossa and get around the region.
-You can visit whatever wineries you want, stay for as long as you want, and not have to rely on a scheduled tour with a preset itinerary.
+You can visit whatever Barossa Valley wineries you want, stay for as long as you want, and not have to rely on a scheduled tour with a preset itinerary.

 Food – $20-$30/meal